manuflores/bio_tda/README.md

-## A First Deep Insight on Topological Analysis of Biological Data
+## First Insights on Topological Analysis of Biological Data

 Repository to play around with TDA tools using biological data.